MT. EVERLIST

 (Google maps does this best, but it’s difficult to edit on-the-go and not as convenient on mobile.)

-C. COMPETITIVE ANALYSIS
+C. COMPETITIVE ANALYSIS HIGHLIGHTS

 - There are many options for trip planning, but none for list tracking – aside from Excel (highly customizable but not focused) and Skratch (very limited to the point of practically non-usable).